Design Optimization of Triple Gas Electron Multiplier for Superior Gain and Reduced Ion Backflow

 \section{Use of Various Computational Tools:}

-The geometrical characteristics of the foils have a significant impact on the gain and efficiency of a triple GEM detector.
-Each GEM foil in the standard triple GEM configuration is composed of a 50 µm thick Kapton layer that is clad with 5 µm copper on both surfaces.
-The holes are arranged in a regular hexagonal pattern with a pitch of 140 µm, which corresponds to the center-to-center distance between adjacent holes.
+The geometrical characteristics of the foils significantly affect the gain and efficiency of a triple GEM detector.
+Each GEM foil in the standard triple GEM configuration is consists of a 50 $\mu$m-thick Kapton layer clad with 5 µm of both surfaces.
+The holes are arranged in a regular hexagonal pattern with a pitch of 140 $\mu$m, i.e., the center-to-center distance between adjacent holes.
 The bi-conical structure is characterized by each cavity having an outer diameter of 70 µm and an interior diameter of 50 µm.

 All geometrical constructions of the GEM foils and detector configuration were implemented using ANSYS, while the subsequent analysis of effective gain and ion backflow was performed using the Garfield$^{++}$ framework.
 The methodology and results are discussed in detail in the following section.